bansal6498/ShaadiApp/ARCHITECTURE.md

 2. **RESTful API**: Standard REST endpoints for easy integration and scalability
 3. **Relational Database**: PostgreSQL for data integrity and complex queries
 4. **Export Functionality**: Server-side export generation for better performance
-5. **Real-time Calculations**: Budget remaining amount calculated automatically
+5. **Real-time Calculations**: Budget remaining amount calculated automatically when payments are made
 6. **Flexible Guest Attributes**: Boolean flags for different functions allow easy filtering and export
+7. **Payment-Budget Integration**: Payments automatically deduct from budget items, and payment categories are populated from existing budget categories
+8. **Guest Management**: Guests can be edited after creation, including updating function checkboxes inline
+9. **User Isolation**: `user_id` in all tables ensures multi-user support - each user manages their own wedding data independently
+10. **Guest-Function Details**: `GUEST_FUNCTIONS` table stores additional information like number of persons and notes for each guest-function relationship